It rained last night. Water covers the road, much of it.

 It sticks out a forked tongue, hissing.

-The cobra crawls.
-And slowly, it begins twisting, rolling in the red and the scene is back – that of the jam-packed vehicles.
+Slowly, it begins twisting, rolling in the red and the scene is back – that of the jam-packed vehicles.

 I look at the view in front of me, blink, and rub my eyes.